 2. He takes the best seat

 At family movie time he knows where it’s at.
-The couch spot right in front of the heater/air-conditioning where you can stretch out your legs while having the best view of the telly, and you’re right near the kitchen for easy access to snacks.
+The couch spot right in front of the heater and air-conditioner where you can stretch out your legs while having the best view of the TV, and you’re right near the kitchen for easy access to snacks.

 3. He gets his own snacks